oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-open-api/helidon-open-api.md

 `@APIResponse` defines what the results of the operation are, hopefully the responseCode indicates the HTTP status code this defines (more on different codes later) For reasons that are unclear this is defined as a String rather than a numeric code, or a StatusType value, I suspect this means you could use the response name rather than just the numeric code, but as most code generators would use the numeric value this seems a bit odd.

-The content attribute of the `@APIResponse` defines what the method returns, in this case an array of instances of ItemDetails.
+The content attribute of the `@APIResponse` defines what the method returns, in this case an array of instances of ItemDetails (we specify the name and that will be used later to refer to the ItemDetails, I'm unclear why it can't just extract the name automatically from the implementation class if a name isn't provided though).
+Note that it also shows some example text, This can be used by some code generation tools to auto generate a "stub" response for you.

 ---